Safeguarding

 We will also protect children from the risk of radicalisation, for example by using filters on the internet to make sure they can’t access extremist and terrorist material and by vetting visitors who come into school to work with pupils.

-How does The Prevent Strategy relate to British Values?
+How does The Prevent Duty relate to British Values?

 At our school, we have been promoting British Values since 2014 and will continue to do so, as part of our strategy in support of the Prevent strategy.
 Click the following link to read our British Values statement.